Cytolytic Vaginosis (CV): Lactobacillus Bacteria Overgrowth

 Summary

-Yes, you read it right.
-Even though Lactobacillus are considered the most beneficial bacteria when it comes to vaginal health, too much can cause a condition known as cytolytic vaginosis (CV).
+Turns out the answer is yes.
+Too much Lactobacillus in the vaginal microbiome can be problematic.
+Even though this microorganism is considered the most beneficial when it comes to vaginal health, too much can cause a condition known as Cytolytic Vaginosis aka CV [1].

 Chances are you have never heard of CV before.
 A study reported that it affects only about 1.7% of women.
-But we believe this percentage might be higher, as CV is often misdiagnosed as yeast infection.
-Not surprising, because the symptoms can be similar:
+However, we believe this percentage might be higher, as CV is often misdiagnosed as a yeast infection.
+Not surprising, because the symptoms can be similar, and may include:

 • White or yellowish vaginal discharge